ncl-icb-analytics/snowflake-ontoserver-api/README.md

 ### 2. Prepare Your Database

 Ensure you have a database for the integration.
-We recommend using `EXTERNAL_ACCESS` for consistency with governance best practices, but you can use any database name:
+We recommend using `EXTERNAL_ACCESS` to keep all external access integrations organised in one place, with separate schemas for each integration (e.g., `EXTERNAL_ACCESS.ONTOSERVER`, `EXTERNAL_ACCESS.ANOTHER_API`):

 ```sql
 -- Run as ACCOUNTADMIN if database doesn't exist